The woman who called 911 on a Black bird watcher wasn't wrongfully fired, judge rules

 She was fired the day after she called the police on Christian Cooper (they are not related) after he asked her to put her dog on a leash, in a part of the park where dogs are required to be leashed.

-In her lawsuit, Amy Cooper alleges she was fired on bases of race and sex, and that Franklin Templeton defamed her and caused her emotional distress.
+In her lawsuit, Amy Cooper alleges she was fired on basis of race and sex, and that Franklin Templeton defamed her and caused her emotional distress.

 U.S. District Judge Ronnie Abrams dismissed Cooper's claims of racial discrimination, reasoning that Franklin Templeton never referenced her race in any of their statements, but made "condemnations of racism."